-First aid training at HSE also includes instruction in providing cardiopulmonary resuscitation (CPR).
+First aid training can also include instruction in providing cardiopulmonary resuscitation (CPR).
 Like provide first aid, HLTAID009 Provide cardiopulmonary resuscitation is a nationally recognised unit of competency.
-CPR is taught according to the recommendations of the Australian Resuscitation Council (ARC).
-It also includes the correct operation of an automated external defibrillator (AED).
+CPR should be taught according to the recommendations of the Australian Resuscitation Council (ARC).
+It should also include the correct operation of an automated external defibrillator (AED).

 About this course

 This course provides participants with the skills and knowledge required to provide a first aid response to a casualty.
 The unit applies to all workers who may be required to provide a first aid response in a range of situations, including community and workplace settings.

 Duration: 1 day (8 hours) face to face, plus 1 day (8 hours) of pre-course learning

 How to identify and minimise hazards to self and others

 Assess the casualty and recognise the need for CPR